 As part of assessing a student's over-all performance in the program, a comprehensive examination (CE) is conducted based on topics drawn from the candidate's course-work and concerns emerging from his/her current ministry.
 CE is graded as pass or fail.
 A student should clear CE before starting of dissertation research.
 A candidate who fails in the CE will be required to do a re-sit within two months.
 If a student does not succeed in the second attempt, he/she will be awarded with an "All but Dissertation" diploma certificate from the college.
-This exam will be conducted in the OTS campus during the fourth residential module (end of 2nd year).
-A general working guideline for the exam is given in the DMin handbook.
+This exam will be conducted in the OTS campus during the fourth residential module (end of Year 2.
+A general working guideline for the exam will be made available.

-Thesis Proposal and Defence
+Thesis Proposal and Defense

-DMin candidates are required to present and defend a thesis proposal (3000 to 4000 words) under the guidance of the primary supervisor and the Doctoral and Dissertation Committee.
+DMin candidates are required to present and defend a thesis proposal (3000 to 4000 words) under the guidance of the primary supervisor and the Dissertation Committee.
 This exercise is done during the Fourth Residential Module, last part of second year program.
-A separate note on the standards and expectations of a thesis proposal is provided in the DMin handbook.
+A separate note on the standards and expectations of a thesis proposal will be provided.

-DMin Dissertation (research, writing, public defence)
+DMin Dissertation (research, writing, public defense)

-Students are expected to write a DMin dissertation of 40,000 to 50, 000 words (excluding appendices and bibliography) and offer a public defence by the end of their Third Year of study.
+Students are expected to write a DMin dissertation of 40,000 to 50,000 words (excluding appendices and bibliography) and offer a public defense by the end of their Third Year of study.